LaQuay/marcvila.me/_hackathons/team-thor-carnethackathon-2017.md

 > This Hackathon was not only a great learning and networking experience, but also an opportunity to help
 > actively define the future of mobility and create a lasting impact.

-> Hacking starts at 10:00 AM on Saturday and end at 14:00 PM on Sunday.
+> Hacking starts at 10:00 AM on Saturday and ends at 14:00 PM on Sunday.

 ### The solution